autonomys-community/average_AI3_price_tracker/README.md

 - Option A: Open `public/index.html` directly in your browser.
 - Option B: Serve the `public/` folder with any static server (e.g., `python -m http.server`).

+### Deploy to Netlify
+This repo includes a Netlify Function for `/api/daily-close` and a redirect to it.

+1) Commit and push your repo to GitHub.
+2) In Netlify, create a new site from Git:
+   - Select your repo.
+   - Build command: (leave empty)
+   - Publish directory: `public`
+3) Netlify will detect `netlify.toml`:
+   - Functions directory: `netlify/functions`
+   - Redirects: `public/_redirects` maps `/api/daily-close` → `/.netlify/functions/daily-close`
+4) Deploy.
+Your SPA will be available at your Netlify URL, and the frontend will call `/api/daily-close` which is served by the function.

 ### Usage
 - Choose `start` and `end` dates (YYYY-MM-DD) and a `currency` (default USD), then click Fetch.
 - The chart shows one point per day (UTC EOD close).
 The “Selected period average” is the arithmetic mean of those daily closes.